 - Alternative CV’s – Alternative CV’s take many different forms and are used where traditional CV’s may not be appropriate.
 This may be in the form of a portfolio or examples of work for instance and are often used in the creative industries such as fashion or writing.

 - Don’t use more than two pages unless you are applying for a specialist or technical role

-- Put yourself in the employer’s shoes when reading through your CV – they will be looking to see whether you are capable of doing the job and whether you’d fit into the organisation
+- Put yourself in the employer’s shoes when reading through your CV – they will be looking to see whether you are capable of doing the job and whether you’d fit into the organisation and culture

 - Don’t refer to yourself as ‘I’.
 Instead, use phrases such as ‘Increased sales by…’

 - Make it snappy and use bullet points where appropriate